scolapicchioni/blazor/Lab08/readme.md

 We're going to stick to the same [CLEAN architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) that we already have:

 - The *Core* project defines the business logic.
 There's going to be a `CommentsService`
-- The *Infrastructure* project will contain the `CommentsRepository` where read and save the data with [Entity Framework](https://docs.microsoft.com/en-gb/ef/core/) on a SQL Server DataBase.
+- The *Infrastructure* project will contain the `CommentsRepository` where read and save the data with [Entity Framework Core](https://docs.microsoft.com/en-gb/ef/core/) on a SQL Server DataBase.
-- An *Application* project, which in this case consists of a [gRpc](https://www.restapitutorial.com/lessons/whatisrest.html#) service using [ASP.NET 5 Web API](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-5.0&tabs=visual-studio).
+- An *Application* project, which in this case consists of a [gRpc](https://www.restapitutorial.com/lessons/whatisrest.html#) service using [ASP.NET Core 6.0 gRpc](https://docs.microsoft.com/en-gb/aspnet/core/grpc/?view=aspnetcore-5.0).

 Both the `Service` and the `Repository` will implement the interfaces and make use of the `Comment` entity that we have already defined on the `Shared` project